 Source: Statistics NZ Census and MBIE projections.
 Percentages are compound annual growth rates.

 * Growth projections are based on the broader category “Midwifery and Nursing Professionals”.

 The numbe4 of midwives in employment grew steadily between 2006 and 2013.
 That growth is expected to continue at around 1.9% to 2021 and 1.5% to 2026.

 Source: Statistics NZ Census and MBIE projections

-Midwives are not on Immigration New Zealand’s skill shortage lists.
+Midwives are on Immigration New Zealand’s Immediate skill shortage list.

 Immigration NZ, skill shortage list: skillshortages.immigration.govt.nz